-Biological Objectives may result in the direction of resources to in-stream physical habitat restoration as a result of enforcement actions, voluntary permit actions, and non-regulatory actions.
+The Stream Biological Objective may result in the direction of resources to in-stream physical habitat restoration as a result of enforcement actions, voluntary permit actions, and non-regulatory actions.
 While in-stream habitat restoration activity is considered a reasonably foreseeable method of compliance, the San Diego Water Board has statutory responsibility to regulate in-stream restoration activities to ensure significant adverse impacts will not occur, and such restoration activities are typically intended to protect and restore multiple beneficial uses, including those not directly related to aquatic life.
 Regulated entities and other organizations (e.g. NGOs) may choose to undertake such activities to restore Beneficial Uses, and already do so within the San Diego Region.
 These actual activities vary widely in project scope, magnitude, duration, and methods.
 While a general discussion has been included for reference purposes, such projects are implemented locally and will, at that time, require a site-specific environmental analysis.

 Table 1.
 Reasonably Foreseeable Compliance Measures